 Background

 We are hosted within Collaboration for Outcomes Research and Evaluation (CORE), Faculty of Pharmaceutical Sciences, UBC.
-Our work is continuously support through grants from CIHR, SSHRC, and other agencies.
+Our work is continuously supported through grants from CIHR, SSHRC, and other agencies.

 Our Team